radoondas/flask-elastic-nlp/README.md

 ```

 ### 4. Run flask app
-We expect that you enabled Python environment and installed all the requirements in the step **2** above
+Make sure that Python environment is set.
 ```bash
 # In the main directory
 # !!! configure file `.env` with values pointing to your Elasticsearch cluster